rm511130/Physna_Training/README.md

 - Physna is an API-driven PaaS (Platform as a Service).
 It exposes its functionality as [APIs](https://physna.github.io/public-api-guide/) that can be used to integrate Physna's functionality to enhance existing applications that support your company's business processes.

 ## 2. How do I access a Physna environment?<a name="how-do-i-access"></a>
-- Your Physna point of contact, typically an Account Executive or a Customer Success Team Member will provide you a URL to access your firewalled, dedicated, and encrypted Physna Environment.
+- Your Physna point of contact, typically an Account Executive or a Customer Success Team Member, will provide you a URL to access your firewalled, single-tenant, and encrypted Physna Environment.
 The URL will follow the structure __https://my-company.physna.com__ where "__my-company__" is the name you agreed to use during initial implementation discussions with Physna's Customer Success team.
 - Ask your Business/Program/Project Leader or designated System Administrator what username you should use to log into your Physna environment.
-It will probably be your business Email Address or Single-Sign-On ID.
-If MFA (Multi-Factor Authentication) has been implemented, you will be asked to follow your company's standard MFA procedures.
+It will probably be your business email address.
 - Use [Google's Chrome Browser](https://support.google.com/chrome/answer/95346) for better results.
-Other browsers have limitations that impede the use of all features.
-- The Login Page is simple and comes with links in case you forget your username or password.
+- The Login Page comes with links in case you forget your username or password.

 <kbd>![Login-Page](./images/login_page_ext.jpg)</kbd>